URBREATH/15-minutes-city/README.md

 - Content-Type: application/json

-Results can be saved locally, or directly published to GeoServer and Idra.

-You can call the API using curl as follows:
+API run:
 ```
 curl -X POST [endpoint] -H "Content-Type: application/json" -d @parameters.json
 ```

 The output is a hexagon vector layer (clipped if a clipping polygon is provided) available in CSV and GPKG formats.
-Both formats include walking times for each service category, the average walking time, and the overall_max index.
+Both formats include walking times for each service category, the average walking time (mean walking time across categories), and the overall_max index (maximum walking time among categories).
-For each hexagon:

-- Walking times to the nearest PoI in each category are calculated; the model uses the **Pandana library** to find the nearest POI for each location.
-- Walking times are computed for each POI category, together with two aggregate metrics: **overall_average** (mean walking time across categories) and **overall_max** (maximum walking time among categories).

 ## Parameters CLI
 The CLI version of the script reads a `.ini` configuration file: